SonyResearch/CCStereo/README.md

 ```

 ## Acknowledgements
-We acknowledge the use of the [FAIR-Play]() and [YouTube-360] datasets, as well as the [CCStereo]() repository for the foundational work that inspired this implementation.
+We acknowledge the use of the [FAIR-Play](https://github.com/facebookresearch/FAIR-Play), [SPADE](https://github.com/NVlabs/SPADE) and [YouTube-360](https://github.com/pedro-morgado/spatialaudiogen).
 Special thanks to the authors of these works for their contributions to the field of audio-visual learning.